microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ### Overview of the lab

 The lab consists of three exercises, which will help you to take an existing website and gradually enhance it to turn it into a Progressive Web App.
-1. In the first exercise you will add a manifest to the website, which is a JSON file that describes it.
+1. In the first exercise you will add a manifest to the website: This is a simple JSON file that describes the app.
 Thanks to the manifest, the browser will have the opportunity to enable advanced features, like the ability to install and use it the website even without opening the browser.
-2. In the second exercise you will add a service worker, which is a special JavaScript process that runs in background and acts as a middle man between the browser and the website.
-Thanks to the Service Worker, you’ll be able to implement different caching techniques, which will allow the website to be used also when you’re offline.
+2. In the second exercise you will add a service worker which is a special JavaScript process that runs in background and acts as a middle man between the browser and the website.
+Thanks to the service worker, you’ll be able to implement different caching techniques, which will allow the website to be used also when you’re offline.
 3. In the third and last exercise, you will leverage the service worker to add support for push notifications.
-Your Progressive Web App will to receive notifications from a backend even when the browser is closed.
+Your Progressive Web App will be able to receive notifications from a backend even when the browser is closed.

 ### Computers in this lab
 This lab uses a single Virtual Machine to provide you with the development environment.